 Fixing misalignments in the ankles, knees, and hips can also reduce the likelihood of injury, as the stress is spread evenly amongst the joints and muscles.
 Consulting with physiotherapists can assist in identifying areas of concern, as well as recovery prevention and treatments.

-Building strength can also limit the chance of major ligament damage, as the muscles become used to certain types of movement.
+Building strength can also limit the need for quad injury rehab, as the muscles become used to certain types of movement.
 Provided they are done with the correct form, exercises such as squats and lunges can limit major injuries.